adityaishan/universal-resolver/resolver/python/API/README.md

-This is a simple API Library implementaation built for Python3 with backwards compatibility for python2.x.
+This is a simple API Library implementation built for Python3 with backwards compatibility for python2.x.
 It is intended to make a simple http request to a web service.
 The web service will handle the resolving of the DID and will return a DDO (DID Document) through the HTTP response.

 implementation: assign a config file with a list of URLs pointing to a resolver web service.
 This is done, by creating a UniversalUriResolver object and assign it a string with the name of the file.